Skip to content

 2. Set leverage and direction

-3. View your liquidation price
+4. Calculate your liquidation price

-Why Use Our Liquidation Calculator?
+Why Use Our Liquidation Price Calculator?

-Supports both long and short leveraged positions
+Supports both long and short leveraged positions with leverage from 2x to 125x

-Free to use with no restrictions
+Free to use with no restrictions or daily limits

 Frequently Asked Questions